jsta/gssurgo/README.md

 [![PyPiVersion](https://img.shields.io/pypi/v/gssurgo.svg)](https://pypi.python.org/pypi/gssurgo/)[![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

+The `gssurgo` python package enables open source workflows with the `gSSURGO` dataset.
+It provides:

-The `gSSURGO` data product contains multiple text format datasets referenced to a single raster grid. **The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS** (using the fileGDB driver).
+* A shell script `extract_gssurgo_tif` for generating stand-alone `gSSURGO` grids. **These raster grids are distributed within file geodatabase archives and can only be extracted using ArcGIS, the fileGDB driver, or (in the case of `extract_gssurgo_tif`) the `arcpy` python package.**

-This repo enables subsequent open source workflows with `gSSURGO` by extracting grids and aggregating the remaining data into a geopackage.
-This package enables specific queries of `gSSURGO` data, which are constructed in `SQL`, and subsequently merged with its corresponding (raster) grid.
+* Python functions for converting Geodatabase files to geopackage format.

+* Python functions for returning the results of specific `SQL` queries of `gSSURGO` data.

+* Python functions for referencing query results to corresponding (raster) grid cells.

 ## Prereqs

 * The intial `tif` (grid) extraction step requies the `arcpy` python module.
 This step assumes that a python executable linked to `arcpy` can be found at `C:\Python27\ArcGIS10.3\python.exe`.
 Edit [bin/extract_gssurgo_tif](bin/extract_gssurgo_tif) to enable alternate locations.

-* Remaining operations require a number of dependencies listed in [environment.yml](environment.yml) and [requirements.txt](requirements.txt).
+* Remaining operations require the dependencies listed in [environment.yml](environment.yml) and [requirements.txt](requirements.txt).
 If using Anaconda, make sure you have the **64bit** version.
 You can install an Anaconda virtual environment with:

 ```
-conda env create -n gSSURGO -f environment.yml
+conda env create -n gssurgo -f environment.yml
-source activate gSSURGO
+source activate gssurgo
 ```

 ## Installation